Want to become an online fitness coach? There's some things you need to know before you start.

 You need to help your clients get leaner or stronger or build more muscle or become pain-free.

 Whatever it is that they hire you to do, help them do it.
-There’s no substitute for results.
+As an online fitness coach, there’s no substitute for results.

 9. Coach Friends & Family For Free